SxMShaDoW/Vultisig-Share-Decoder/ARCHITECTURE.md

 ## System Overview

 The Vultisig Share Decoder is a multi-platform application that recovers cryptographic keys from TSS (Threshold Signature Scheme) key shares.
-It supports three deployment modes: CLI, Web Server, and WebAssembly, with support for both GG20 and DKLS threshold signature schemes.
+It supports three deployment modes: CLI, Web Server, and WebAssembly.
+GG20 is supported across all modes, while DKLS is only supported via the web interface.

 ## High-Level Architecture